 Brown was also an active inventor.
 His most notable invention was the “Rockorol” baby chair sold throughout Canada and the USA, a sample of which the Manitoba government sent to Buckingham Palace in celebration of the birth of Prince Charles.
 Brown received the Ralph Nader Award for his invention of the “Pre-Vent”.
 This device helped to stop snow from entering the defrost system of automobiles (at a time when vents were on top of the hood), frosting up the inside of windows and causing accidents.
 Samples of his inventions, along with an unpublished autobiography and other documents, are held at Daly House Museum.

-Roy Brown died at Brandon on 11 March 1985 and was buried in the Rosewood Cemetery west of the city.
+Roy Brown died at Brandon on 11 March 1985 and was buried in the Rosewood Memorial Gardens west of the city.

 His articles for the Manitoba Historical Society:

 Roy Brown and his Orchestra (1939)

 Rockorol baby chair invented by Roy Brown (no date)

 Birth registration, Manitoba Vital Statistics.